Cognigy/Documentation/docs/en/docs/ai/tools/real-time-translation.md

 When auto-detection for user inputs is activated, then we have an extra setting: "**Set user input language on execution count**".

-- Use the sidebar to set the option "**Set user input language on execution count**" as you want.
+- Use the slider to set the option "**Set user input language on execution count**" as you want.
 The slide bar can be set between "0" and "5".

 **Example**:  Sidebar is set to "1" which means: Whatever language the user is using on their first input is the language that the Virtual Agent will use from then on.
 These settings work with every language we support.